ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 are run by a guy being led around by  a rat in his hat a rat-controlled marionette =

-old macdonald responds to allegations of inventing the big mac =
+old macdonald responds to allegations of inventing the big mac = #best

 Candidates
 old macdonald responds to allegations of inventing the big mac =